cetorion/hello/README.md

 - Container build is done as a  “scratch” container which wraps the executable only in OCI metadata without any underlying OS or inner-container dependencies.
 This creates a very tight, small and cost effective image.

 ## The Infrastructure

-Application deployment is done using AWS ECS with Fargate Provided "diagram.png" shows the underlying infrastructure resources for this deployent

-Terraform is used throughout to build the resources with IaC principles
+Application deployment is done using AWS ECS with Fargate Provided "diagram.png" shows the underlying infrastructure resources for this deployent Terraform is used throughout to build the resources with IaC principles Terraform state is managed by S3 bucket

 ### Resources

-The resources built by the Terraform:
+Terraform built resources:
 - S3  - Terraform state management
-- ECS - For scaling and flexxible deployment
+- ECS - For scaling and flexible deployment
 - ALB - Application load balancer
 - ECR - Container registry
 - VPC - Public facing subnet
 - IAM, SGs - Provide various roles to run the application in a secure manner

+## CI/CD

+Deployment automation is done with GitHub Actions

+The Actions:
+- Create - creates the infrastructure with Terraform
+- Destroy - destroys the infrustructure
+- Build - builds application image and pushes it to the ECR registry

+All three actions are triggered by "workflow_dispatch" event (manual trigger) for simplicity Outside of the testing scope, the "build" action should be configured for push event

 ## Costs